open-telemetry/opentelemetry-specification/terminology.md

 ## Metrics

 OpenTelemetry allows to record raw measurements or already aggregated metrics with predefined aggregation and labels.

-Recording raw measurements using OpenTelemetry API allows to defer defining the aggregation and the labels for the exported Metric.
-This should be used in client libraries like gRPC to record raw measurements like "server_latency" or "received_bytes".
+Recording raw measurements using OpenTelemetry API allows to defer to end-user the decision on what aggregation algorithm should be applied for this metric as well as defining labels (dimensions).
+It will be used in client libraries like gRPC to record raw measurements "server_latency" or "received_bytes".
 So end user will decide what type of aggregated values should be collected out of these raw measurements.
+It may be simple average or elaborate histogram calculation.

 Recording of pre-aggregated data using OpenTelemtry API is not less important.
 It allows to collect metrics like cpu and memory usage, or simple metrics like